katcipis/sophia/notes/books/philosophy-software-design.md

 [On the Criteria To Be Used in Decomposing Systems into Modules](https://web.archive.org/web/20120223013018/https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf) paper.
 It revolves around the impact of change when comparing different criterias, and usually the worse design is the one that changes amplify greatly.

+Unknown unknowns would be when you think you understood how a system works, but you didn't, usually because something is not explicit/obvious, and you end up inserting a bug because you did know that you didn't know something =P.
+This one is kinda funny but it is one of the most serious ones, since it is a sure way to add bugs on a system.

+Given the 3 manifestations of complexity 2 causes for them are presented:

+* Dependencies
+* Obscurity

+I'm very fond to dependencies as a cause because it models well when you think your code is simple because it is only 3 lines of code, but it uses a frameworks that is thousands of lines of code and can introduce a lot of unknow unknowns.
+This is by far the most trick cause of complexity and the one that is most ignored on "modern" software development, most of the programmers I know seem to ignore that dependencies add complexity to a system, it is just good sense and "avoiding reinventing the wheel".

+It is not just about third party dependencies, but also applies to when understanding one module requires deep understanding of 5 other modules (the dependencies), this introduces cognitive load and possibly change amplification.
+It is usually caused by a misguided notion that if you have a lot of tiny modules than your system is simple, size as a criteria for module decomposition.

+Obscurity is the more traditional/obvious one, code that is very dense and filled with hacks that are very unintuitive will be an obvious source of unknown unknowns and bugs.
+Bad naming is the most classical source of obscurity too, which adds to cognitive load (the name doesn't help and even mislead) and to unknown unknows (you think you got it, but you didn't =P).

 ## Strategical VS Tactical